 What will my first appointment be like?

 For your first appointment, you should arrive a few minutes early.
-This allows you to ensure your electronics (device, camera, earbuds, etc) are working properly before we begin.
+Especially if it is a virtual session as this allows you to ensure your electronics (device, camera, earbuds, etc) are working properly before we begin.

 The session will begin with verbally covering the informed consent.
 Your counselor will then ask you a question like "What brings you to counseling and how can I help?"
 This is your opportunity to share your story.
 The first session involves a little jumping from topic to topic as the counselor is trying to get a good grasp on what is going on as well as cover some housekeeping topics.
 This is a good opportunity to begin building a relationship in which the client feels comfortable and safe in sharing with their counselor.
 This foundation provides a launching point for the work to be done in the sessions that follow.